Jandev/console-agent/src/Magic/README.md

 - **GetFibonacciString(count)**: Returns formatted string of Fibonacci numbers
 - **IsFibonacciNumber(number)**: Checks if a number is a Fibonacci number

+## Setup

+### Azure OpenAI Configuration

+Before running the application, you'll need to configure Azure OpenAI settings.
+See the [Azure OpenAI Setup Guide](AZURE_OPENAI_SETUP.md) for detailed instructions on:

+- Setting up your Azure OpenAI service
+- Configuring API keys and endpoints
+- Updating the `appsettings.json` file

 ## Usage

 1. Build and run the application:

    ```bash
    dotnet build
    dotnet run